Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/01-infrastructure.md

 # OS Configuration

-The OS for each Raspberry Pi is [Ubuntu 20.04](https://ubuntu.com/download/raspberry-pi) I went with the 64-bit option and not the 32-bit option.
-Though it's possible you can get Kubernetes to run on 32-bit, I couldn't get any of the new editions to really run properly.
-Also, it's not officially supported.

-download the image and install it on
-A total of 5 Raspberry Pis will be configured.
+Firt, we need to download [Ubuntu 20.04](https://ubuntu.com/download/raspberry-pi) 64-bit option (not the 32-bit option.)
+This will get installed on a total of 5 Raspberry Pis will be configured.
 Here are their names and IP addresses:

 | Hostname    | IP address-EXT| IP address-INT|
 |:-----------:|:-------------:|:-------------:|